Kay Sutton

 Katherine Warburton "Kay" Sutton (June 14, 1915 – March 1, 1988) was an American actress.

 Personal life

-Sutton was married four times, her husbands included Frederick Moulton Alger, Dan Topping (his fourth marriage), Clifton Stokes Weaver and Edward Cronjager.
+Sutton Edward Cronjager, a film cameraman, on September 16, 1935.
+She was married four times, her husbands included Frederick Moulton Alger, Dan Topping (his fourth marriage), In July 1941 Sutton and Cliff Weaver, an actor and Hawaiian sugar planter, eloped and were married in Yuma, Arizona.